sroosa/net-collection-test/version3/net-collection/episodes/about-people.md

 ## About People

-About People: 10 half-hour episodes produced in 1963 by WTTW.
+About People consists of 10 half-hour episodes produced in 1963 by WTTW.

 ## Episodes
 1. What is Normal